Chris-Archive/Latin_Repo/Phrases and Expressions.md

   - Tempestās nūbila est.<br>The weather is cloudy.
   - Tempestās aprīca est.<br>The weather is sunny.
   - Tempestās pluviōsa est.<br> The weather is rainy.

+## Drinking, Eating, In Company, Restaurants

+- Where do you want to sit?<br>Ubi vīs sedēre?

+- Where are you going to sit?<br>Quō vadis sedēre?

+- Can you pass me the plate?<br>Tradāsne mihi patinam?

+- Can you pass me my drink / coffee / water?<br>Tradāsne mihi pōtum / cafēam / aquam?

+- Will you order any food tonight?<br>

+- Did you actually practice any Latin this week?<br>

+- Get a seat so that we can work there to study Latin.<br>